cjcoats/SMOKE-m3utilio/README.md

 A number of loop nests (especially in biogenics) were found to be in nest-order as cache-hostile as possible.
 These have been replaced by the cache-friendly versions.
-This should result in improved performance (where they occur), especially for large-grid scenarios.
+This should result in improved performance (where these arrays occur), especially for large-grid scenarios.
 See [Optimizing Environmental Models for Microprocessor Based Systems &mdash; *The Easy Stuff*](https://cjcoats.github.io/optimization/efficient_models.html).